Whatever is True About India, the Opposite is Also True

 Compared to the last time I was here, there seems to be a lot more construction.
 It’s sort of like what I remembered China was 10-15 years ago.
 The two lane roads in Delhi are being replaced by superhighways (I thought our bus was going really slow; but I saw the speed limit for busses was only 40 km, or about 25 miles per hour), and the housing is gradually being replaced by high rises.
 The contrast between rich and poor is still there–families live in shanties (I think that’s an Indian word) outside gated communities, with the middle class (probably larger in the big cities, and certainly here in the nation’s capital) shopping at the new and quite large malls.
 We passed one that boasted at least 1km of shopping on each floor, or roughly a half mile!
 The chaos in the street (the Brahmin cows are wandering about, with motorcycles, bikes, trucks, busses, and increasing numbers of new cars, jockeying for space) is much the same.

-We tour tomorrow too, and I’m eager to see once again the vestiges of Moghul rule (Moslems from Afghanistan, I believe, invaded and conquered India, before the British and there was a Moghul ruler until the 1850s) in the center of the old city.
+We tour tomorrow too, and I’m eager to see once again the vestiges of Mughal rule (Moslems from Afghanistan, I believe, invaded and conquered India, before the British and there was a Mughal ruler until the 1850s) in the center of the old city.
 Perhaps since it’s formerly a British colony (the football scores here are Royale Madrid 1, Arsenal 0, which should tell you something about football!), I should spell it centre.

 More when I get a chance, but my best to you all.